amplitude/amplitude-docs/content/collections/analytics/en/product-analytics.md

 ### Product overview

-The Product Overview displays the baseline metrics:
+The product overview displays the baseline metrics:

 * Active users (unique)
 * New users (unique)